 - Patterned Usage.
 With respect to the implementation of certain rituals, one may find room for flexibility, freedom, and individuality.
-In Santería, an Afro-Cuban-pantheistic form of spirituality, the Santeros can create their own rituals to help the people who seek their spiritual services.
-However, in other religions many times one will find clear, guiding expectations regarding how rituals must be used.
-Actions and activities follow traditional patterns and rules.
-As mechanisms of social control for the benefit of worshippers and create order, there are procedures to be followed in order to facilitate connections with the Unknown Mystery.
-Life-Cycle, Life-Crisis and Periodical Rituals, as we will explain later, have rules they follow.
+For example, in Santería, an Afro-Cuban-pantheistic form of spirituality, the Santeros are allowed to create their own rituals to help the people who seek their spiritual services.
+However, in other religions many times one will find clear, guiding expectations regarding how rituals must be performed or implemented.
+A set of guidelines or procedures is at their disposal.
+As mechanisms of social control for the benefit of worshippers and to create order, there are rules to be followed in order to facilitate connections with the Unknown Mystery.
+Life-Cycle, Life-Crisis and Periodical Rituals, as we will explain later, have norms they follow.

 - Worship Setting.
 Rituals are normally used in ceremonies and important occasions of communal and religious significance.
 Many of them happen periodically in contexts of adoration or worship.
 Only then we will find a series of actions filled with sacred significance and symbolism.
 They normally take place in places like temples, altars, synagogues, mosques and churches or by designated trees, rivers, or hills.